Hecatron/grbd.github.io/content/posts/code/gtksharp.2.glade.md

-Title: GTKSharp - Part 2 - Setting up Glade
+Title: GtkSharp - Part 2 - Setting up Glade
-Summary: Getting glade up and running under windows using Msys2 for designing gui's with drag and drop
+Summary: Getting glade up and running under windows using Msys2 for designing GUI's with drag and drop
 Date: 2016-01-29 21:00
-Tags: code, dotnet, gtksharp, glade
+Tags: code, dotnet, GtkSharp, glade

 ## Overview

-The first step in getting GTKSharp to work is to get glade up and running.
+The first step in getting GtkSharp to work is to get glade up and running.
 Glade is an application written to design and create GTK forms via drag and drop.
 This means we can drag and drop controls onto a form then finally export / save an xml file to be used later by Visual Studio.